 - Keep most of your weight in your left leg as you press into your left heel and straighten your left leg.

-- Bring the right leg back to the starting position as you return to standing.
+- Bring the right leg back to meet your left and return to standing.

 - Do all your reps on one leg before switching to the other side.